Skip to Content

 Many truck drivers save money by buying their own food.
 Fast food meals cost $5 or $7, and eating out two to three times per week can add up to more than $100.
 Even the average truck driver could easily save around $100 by buying their own food.
 By sticking to healthy and delicious food at home, truck drivers can avoid the stress of dealing with the expense of eating out and can focus on driving their trucks.

-READ ALSO: How Many Tons is a Truck?
+READ ALSO: What is a Conventional Semi Truck?

 What Do Truck Drivers Do For Food?